cncf/tag-security/README.md

 issue](https://github.com/cncf/tag-security/issues/new) for an event and add to list below:

-- KubeCon + CloudNativeCon, NA October 12-15 2021
+- KubeCon + CloudNativeCon, Europe May 16-20 2022

 [Past events](past-events.md)